denten-books/plain-text/1-metaphor.md

 connections that with time become habituated and invisible to their users.
 In other words, taken for literal truth, the metaphor loses its metaphoric quality.
 For example, for many readers the very idea of a "dead metaphor" itself may no longer evoke death as such.
-Perhaps they understand "death" of the "dead metaphors" to function synonymously with "conventional" or "idiomatic metaphors."[^ln4-dead] In Shelley view, such metaphors are destined to become dead and habituated only be reborn again in poetry.
+Perhaps they understand the "death" of the "dead metaphors" to function synonymously with "conventional" or "idiomatic metaphors."[^ln4-dead] In Shelley view, such metaphors are destined to become dead and habituated only to be reborn again in poetry.
 At its most generative stage, the metaphor actively produces new meaning.
 The creative juxtaposition between two as before unrelated domains brings new aspects of experience to light.
 But with time, the poetic metaphor becomes a tired cliché.
 It longer "perpetuates understanding."
 It dies in a sense of becoming a mere shortcut to understanding.
 In Viktor Shklovsky's words, we "cease to experience" the trope.
 The metaphor "dries up" when we begin recognizing it without apprehension [@shklovsky_voskreshenie_1914].
 It no longer generates new connection between domains, but merely reinforces existing ones.
 In Vilem Flusser's words, habituated idiom proceeds smoothly, giving us no pause, without bumps or interruptions [@flusser_freedom_2003, 13 and 82].

-Lakoff famously took exception with the idea "dead metaphor," arguing that even those metaphors that are thoroughly habituated still play a vital part in structuring everyday experience.
+Lakoff famously took exception with the idea of dead metaphors, arguing that even those metaphors that are thoroughly habituated still play a vital part in structuring everyday experience.
 He gave the example of the sentence: *He still can't quite grasp the basic ideas of quantum mechanics*.
 Grasping in this case is used as a synonym to "understanding."
-It indicates a transference of properties between physical action (grasping) and mental space (thought).
-The metaphor is alive, Lakoff wrote, because it continues to perform a function.
-Even when dead in a sense, it names a mental activity that we would otherwise find difficult to explain precisely.
+It indicates a transference of properties between physical action (grasping) and mental action (understanding).
+Despite being a cliché, the metaphor is alive according to Lakoff, because it continues to perform a function, giving a name to a mental activity that we would otherwise find difficult to explain precisely.
 Such a metaphor is more alive than other, perhaps more novel, "one off" poetic metaphors that failed to become cultural tropes.
-Shelly's and Shklovsky's stark poetic metaphor works once and never again.
-Lakoff's everyday metaphor continues to function productively by contrast.
+Shelly's and Shklovsky's ideal poetic metaphors works once and never again.
+Their value lies in their novelty.
+Lakoff's everyday metaphor is not new, but it is vital precisely because it is used widely.
+It continues to bridge domains productively.

 A truly dead metaphor for Lakoff is one in which the original source image no longer makes sense.
-For example, the English word *pedigree* originally referred to the French for "crane's foot," or *pied de grue*.
+He gives the example of the English word *pedigree*, which originally referred to the French for "crane's foot," or *pied de grue*.
 The foot was used as a typographical flourish to decorate centuries-old family-tree diagrams.
-When we spoke of the metaphorical "grasping" of ideas, both sides of the domain transference were readily available us.
-We understood something about grasping things and extended it to the capacity of the mind to "take hold" of ideas.
+In the previous example, when we spoke of the metaphorical "grasping" of ideas, both sides of the domain transference were readily available us.
+We understood something about grasping things and extended it to the capacity of the mind to take hold of ideas.
 By contrast, the *pied de grue* contained within the English *pedigree* is no longer accessible to the average speaker.
-In one the first case the metaphor is merely tired, where it is completely dead in the other.
-For Lakoff, The idea of a dead metaphor does not appropriately differentiate between the two cases [@lakoff_death_1987; @muller_metaphors_2008].
+In the first case the metaphor is merely tired, where it is completely dead in the other.
+In use, naturalized metaphors like "grasping" and "pedigree" lose their symbolic connotations.
+But unlike "pedigree," the metaphorical nature of "grasping ideas" is at least available for casual interpretation.
+The underlying metaphor THE MIND IS LIKE A HAND generates other meaningful phrases like "you have to let go of this idea."
+The crane's foot does not.
+The conventional notion of dead metaphors does not appropriately differentiate between the two cases [@lakoff_death_1987;
+@muller_metaphors_2008].
 The metaphor sometimes "dies" but continues to perform its function of intuitively connecting two disparate domains.
 At other times, the metaphor dies in the sense of one domain becoming no longer accessible to its user.
-Furthermore, a wholly unmotivated metaphor does no work at all.
-Thus the non-sensual riddle famously posed by the mad hatter to Alice in Lewis Carroll's *Alice in Wonderland*: How is a raven like a writing desk?
-The dissimilarity between the two domains---of animals and of furniture---prevents any productive congruence.[^ln4-carroll]
+Furthermore, we might add that a wholly unmotivated metaphor does no work at all.
+Thus the nonsensical riddle the Mad Hatter famously posed to Alice in Lewis Carroll's *Alice in Wonderland*: How is a raven like a writing desk?
+The dissimilarity between the two domains---of animals and furniture---prevents any productive congruence.[^ln4-carroll] No domain mapping happens between ravens and writing desks.
+Thus, not having been born, the metaphor dies in yet another sense.

 To what extent does the interface metaphor live by the above definitions?
 When discarding a document into a trash bin, in our reoccurring example, users